Which famous photographers shoot with Leica cameras?

 First photos with the Leica

 The first photographers to have the privilege of taking pictures with the unprecedentedly small, lightweight and handy Leica camera were its developer Oscar von Barnack and the owner of Leica Kamera AG Ernst Leitz.
-Even though neither of them were professional photographers, their images, whose vividness and spontaneity are of a quality never seen before, have survived to this day.
+Even though neither of them were professional photographers, their images, which exhibit a quality of liveliness and spontaneity that was previously unheard of, are still with us today.
 Even before the Leica I was released, the two amateur photographers used precursor models such as the so-called Ur-Leica to photograph scenes of everyday life in Wetzlar, the birthplace of the Leica, and while traveling.
 This makes them not only the first photographers to capture images on film with the Leica, but also pioneers of street photography.

 Pioneer of street photography: Henri Cartier-Bresson